Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper, we have proven that the mean-square dissipativity property holds for a generalized version of the stochastic linear-quadratic optimal control problem by explicitly constructing a storage function for them.
 Further, we have shown that a pair of stochastic stationary processes replaces the deterministic steady state in our time-varying dissipativity notion and that a stationary optimization problem characterizes the distribution of this pair.
 Moreover, we have shown that we can conclude several turnpike properties from our dissipativity notion.
 These turnpike properties include the mean-square turnpike behavior, the pathwise turnpike in probability, the turnpike in distribution with respect to the Wasserstein distance, and the turnpike of the expectation and variance.
-These types of turnpike behaviors were also illustrated by numerical simulations for a two-dimensional system.\\ For future research, it would be interesting to investigate if we could show that the mean-square dissipativity also holds for more general problems, which consider, for example, economic costs, nonlinear dynamics, or constraints.
-Developing efficient methods to approximate the stationary distribution would also be important since this can already be challenging in the linear-quadratic setting as described in Section~\ref{sec:Examples}.
-Further, the usage of our results in the context of model predictive control should be investigated.
-Finally, although Remark~\ref{rem:StationarityGrosZanon} gives a first hint on the link between our dissipativity notion and the one presented in \cite{Gros2022}, the exact connection remains an open question.
+These types of turnpike behaviors were also illustrated by numerical simulations for a two-dimensional system.